 Web security is important as web applications get attacked due to bad coding or improper sanitizing of application inputs and outputs.
 Common web security attacks are Cross-site scripting(XSS) and SQL Injections.

-Apart from XSS, SQL Injections, the other types of web security attacks are Arbitrary code execution, Path Disclosure, Memory corruption, Remote file inclusion, Buffer overflow, local file inclusion, etc. Web security is completely based on people and the processes.
-Hence it is extremely important that the developers use proper coding standards and sanity check for any such web security threats before making websites go-live.
+Apart from XSS, SQL Injections, the other types of web security attacks are Arbitrary code execution, Path Disclosure, Memory corruption, Remote file inclusion, Buffer overflow, local file inclusion, etc. Web security is completely based on people and processes.
+Hence it is extremely important that the developers use proper coding standards and sanity checks for any such web security threats before making websites go live.

 Standardizing Web Security

 OWASP(Open Web Application Security Project) is the standards body for web application security.
 It provides complete documentation, tools, techniques, and methodologies in the field of web app security.
 OWASP is one of the unbiased sources of information about the best practices in web app security.